Research Experience Director

 Former B-52 pilot, current Northrop Test Pilot working at Edwards Air Force Base, CA. Treasurer for the Institute for Student Astronomical Research.
 MBA in Airline Management, MS in Engineering, BS in microbiology, as well as several other Engineering and Aviation degrees.
 Worked with telescopes and amateur astronomy for 30 years including many projects with and Russ Genet and the Fairborn Institute.

-Russ is currently the Director of the Fairborn Institute and a Research Scholar in Residence at California Polytechnic State University.
-He has over a half-century of experience in scientific research, engineering development, and student education.
-Russ developed rocket guidance systems in the early days of the space age.
-As an instrument-rated commercial pilot and instructor, he pioneered the development of networked flight simulators for training fighter pilots.
-Russ’ development of robotic telescopes and automated observatories in the 1980s revolutionized astronomical research.
+Russ is the Director of the Fairborn Institute and a Research Scholar in Residence at California Polytechnic State University.
+He developed rocket guidance systems in the early days of the space age.
+An instrument-rated commercial pilot and instructor, he pioneered the development of networked flight simulators for training fighter pilots.
+Russ pioneered the development of robotic telescopes and automated observatories in the 1980s.
 He initiated the Astronomy Research Seminars in 2001 which, to date, have produced over 200 published papers coauthored primarily by high school and undergraduate students.
-The Fairborn Institute’s robotic telescope is used almost nightly by remotely-located students for their published research.
+The Fairborn Institute’s robotic telescope is used almost nightly by remotely located students for their published research.
 Russ’ research on cosmic evolution—the synthesis of physical, biological, and cultural evolution—was summarized in his 2007 book, Humanity: The Chimpanzees Who Would Be Ants.
-Russ lives on California’s Central Coast with his wife, Cheryl, who teaches philosophy and world religions at Cuesta College.
+Russ lives in the Arizona mountains with his wife, Cheryl, who teaches philosophy and world religions.
+Russ has a BS degree in Electrical Engineering and a Ph.D. in Astronomy.

 Born and raised in Missouri, he now resides in Cave Creek, Arizona (a suburb of Phoenix).